 - Section 21.0 Building 916 (SD043).
 Describes the environmental conditions at Building 916 and the status of soil and groundwater LUCs at that site. - Section 22.0 Landfill X (LF044).
 Describes the environmental conditions at Landfill X and the status of soil LUCs at that site. - Section 23.0 Railhead Munitions Staging Area (SS046).
-Describes the environmental conditions at the Railhead Munitions Staging Area and the status of soil LUCs at that site. - Section 24.0 Conclusion and Summary of Findings.
-Summarizes the thirteenth year of managing soil LUCs in the WABOU, the tenth year of managing soil LUCs in the NEWIOU, and the third year of managing groundwater LUCs where assigned by the Final 2014 Travis AFB Groundwater Record of Decision (ROD) (CH2M HILL, 2014). - Section 25.0 Works Cited.
+Describes the environmental conditions at the Railhead Munitions Staging Area and the status of soil LUCs at that site. - Section 24.0 Non-CERCLA Petroleum Sites that have achieved Response Complete Status.
+Describes the environmental conditions at the Buildings 363 and 1201 (ST028) and MW 246 Area (ST032) sites and the status of their soil and groundwater LUCs. - Section 25.0 Conclusion and Summary of Findings.
+Summarizes the fourteenth year of managing soil LUCs in the WABOU, the eleventh year of managing soil LUCs in the NEWIOU, and the fourth year of managing groundwater LUCs where assigned by the Final 2014 Travis AFB Groundwater Record of Decision (ROD) (CH2M HILL, 2014). - Section 26.0 Works Cited.
 Lists the documents used to develop this annual report.